masaya-sasaki/beat-recommender2/README.md

 ## Introduction

 **Beat Recommender 2** is a song recommendation web application created using Next.js, React, Tailwind CSS, and Spotify API.
 I wanted to update my beat-recommender project using Spotify API that I created with Create React App with the new technology I have learned so I worked on this project.
 Referred to these awesome guides to learn about the use of Spotify API and Next.js.
+It took 12 hours to develop from ideation to deployment.

 https://qiita.com/Yuki_Oshima/items/82116e4044687b16ef60
 https://dev.to/j471n/how-to-use-spotify-api-with-nextjs-50o5